 - be asked to provide your unique feedback and insights on things like

 - what our space looks and feels like

 hEROs make sure that any new initiative from headspace Berri will make a positive difference in the lives of local young people, and that the resources headspace Berri receive from government and corporate partners are put to the best use.

 We understand that students are keen to know more about headspace Berri, the services we offer and the knowledge base of our staff.
-Written responses and or answers to assignments will not be provided but if you are interested in interviewing one of our team members, we host two research mentoring nights throughout the school year, usually term 1 and term 3.
-Please stay tuned for dates in 2020.
-Students are invited to contact our office on 8582 4422 as places are very limited and book out quickly.
+Written responses and/or answers to assignments will not be provided but if you are interested in interviewing one of our team members please get in touch.
+We aim to host two research interview spots throughout the school year, usually term 1 and term 3 but places are very limited and book out quickly.

 Important notes to students: